IDNI/tau-lang/README.md

 ## Recursive relations

+TODO (HIGH) what is a recursive relation, what is its purpose

 Recursive ralations are introduced to simplify the writing of well formed formulas.
 They are given by the following grammar:

 ```